Joemol94/LinearProgramming/README.md

  ---Detailed explanation on the LPP problem is given in this [blog(https://medium.com/p/36374463007e)] post ---

-**User Interface is developed using plotly Dash with necessary functionalities like Edit, save, upload, Download and send email.
+**UI is developed using plotly Dash with necessary functionalities like Edit, save, upload, Download and send email.
 Refer home_new.py**